LAGS: Low-Altitude Gaussian Splatting with Groupwise Heterogeneous Graph Learning: Experiments

 where $h_0=-30\,\text{dB}$, $\omega_k = -20\,\text{dB}$, $\alpha=2$, $K_{\text{Ric}}=10\mathrm{dB}$, and $d_k$ is the distance between drone $k$ and the server.
 The LoS component is modeled as $\mathbf{h}_{k}^{\text{LoS}}=[1,e^{-j\pi\sin\theta_{k}},\dots,e^{-(N-1)j\pi\sin\theta_{k}}]^{T}$ with $\theta_{k}\in\mathcal{U}(-\pi,\pi)$, and NLoS component $\mathbf{h}_{k}^{\mathrm{NLOS}}\sim\mathcal{CN}(0,\mathbf{I}_{N})$.
 By default, MRC is adopted to generate $\{H_{kj}\}$.
 The power budget is $P_{\text{sum}}=20\text{ dBm}$ and noise power is $\sigma^2 = -100\text{ dBm}$.
 The total time budget is $T=50\text{ s}$\, and bandwidth is $B=3\, \text{MHz}$.

-We evaluate our method on the rubble-pixsfm dataset~\cite{turki2022mega}, which contains $1680$ real-world images collected by drones.
-We reserve $168$ images for testing and partition the remaining $1512$ into $20$ image groups using viewpoint clustering (i.e., $I_{k}=20/K=4$).
-The initial GS model $\mathcal{S}'$ is trained on $20\%$ data randomly sampled from the $20$ image groups.
+We evaluate our method on the rubble-pixsfm dataset~\cite{turki2022mega}, which contains $1680$ real-world images collected by drones. {We reserve $168$ images for testing.
+For the remaining images, we adopt a trajectory-based viewpoint grouping strategy to partition them to groups.
+Specifically, the images are ordered according to their acquisition order along the UAV trajectory, which is consistent with the order of UAV image collection.
+The ordered image sequence of each drone is then divided into $I_k=4$ consecutive groups with approximately equal sizes.
+Therefore, the total number of IGs is $20$.} The initial GS model $\mathcal{S}'$ is trained on $20\%$ data randomly sampled from the $20$ IGs.

-The GW-HGNN employs $6$ message passing layers with hidden dimensions $[32, 64, 128,256,128,64]$.
-The model is trained on $51200$ samples for $200$ epochs with a learning rate of $10^{-4}$, batch size $128$, regularization coefficient $\psi=0.1$, and the Lagrange multipliers update step size $\tau=10^{-3}$.
-Validation and test sets each contain $1024$ samples\footnote{We collect real data generated by GS models and assume the underlying distribution remains unchanged.
+The {GW-HGNN} employs $6$ message passing layers with hidden dimensions $[32, 64, 128,256,128,64]$.
+The model is trained on $51200$ samples for $200$ epochs with learning rate $10^{-4}$, batch size $128$, regularization coefficient $\psi=0.1$, and the Lagrange multipliers update step size $\tau=10^{-3}$.
+Validation and test set each contains $1024$ samples\footnote{We collect real data generated by GS models and assume the underlying distribution remains unchanged.
 If offline data collection is infeasible, online training is also viable due to the unsupervised manner of the training process.}.

 We first validate the convergence behavior of the proposed GW-HGNN.
-Fig.~\ref{fig:valid_loss_epoch} shows the average GS value in \eqref{eq:op_with_prediction_loss} on the validation dataset versus the number of epochs.
+Fig.~\ref{fig:valid_loss_epoch} shows the average GS value in \eqref{eq:op_with_prediction_loss} on validation dataset versus the number of epochs.
 GW-HGNN converges to a stable value after $100$ epochs.
 Fig.~\ref{fig:constraint_epoch} plots the constraint violation rate, defined as the fraction of drones whose scheduled data load exceeds their uplink capacity.
 GW-HGNN remains below $1\%$ after a few epochs.
 This demonstrates that the Lagrangian-based learning effectively enforces communication constraint satisfaction.